-Operation Encompass is a national police-led initiative to notify schools, prior to the start of the next school day, when a child or young person has experienced, any domestic abuse.
+Operation Encompass is a national police-led initiative to notify schools, prior to the start of the next school day, when a child or young person has experienced any domestic abuse.
 An officer attending a domestic abuse incident will record at the scene the names and school of any children in the household.
 This will result in an email notification to our school in readiness for the start of the next school day.
 This information sharing will enable us to take any appropriate action we see fit.
+All information is stored centrally on CPOMS.